Talisa Technologies

 • 100W fast charging

-One detail worth noting for anyone outside China is that battery capacity is expected to shrink slightly for global units, likely closer to 9,210mAh rather than the full 10,100mAh, probably due to regional safety rules around lithium ion transport and energy density.
-So if you are in Kenya, expect a slightly smaller cell than the Chinese version, though still enormous by any normal standard.
+One detail worth flagging for anyone outside China: battery capacity has historically shrunk slightly for global units, often closer to 9,200mAh rather than the full 10,000mAh, likely due to regional rules around lithium ion transport and energy density.
+So if you are in Kenya, expect a slightly smaller cell than the Chinese version once it lands, though still enormous by any normal standard.

-A jump from 6,500mAh in the Redmi Note 15 Pro Plus to over 9,000mAh or even 10,000mAh in the Note 17 series is not a small update, it is closer to a 50 percent increase in a single generation.
+Even accounting for the standard model coming in at 8,000mAh instead of the rumored 9,000mAh, that is still a huge jump from the 6,500mAh in the Redmi Note 15 Pro Plus.
 Part of this comes down to silicon carbon anode technology, which packs more energy into a cell without making the phone noticeably thicker.
-It also reflects a wider industry trend of manufacturers pouring their budget into battery capacity rather than storage, since NAND flash prices have risen sharply this year.
+It also reflects a wider industry trend of manufacturers pouring their budget into battery capacity rather than storage, since NAND flash prices have climbed sharply this year.

 This is not unique to Redmi either.
 Rivals like Honor and Realme have already released mid range phones with batteries well past 10,000mAh, so the whole segment seems to be racing toward multi day battery life as the new selling point, rather than raw megapixels or clock speeds alone.